 Many apply for British Nationality from former British Colonies.
 Such as Kenya and Malaysia.

 We help advise on whether you could apply.

-This is a category of citizenship that was created by the British Nationality Act 1981, which is for people connected with British Overseas Territories.
-The following are some of the countries that were known as the British Overseas Territories; Anguilla, Bermuda, British Antarctic Territory, Cayman Islands, Gibraltar, Turks and Caicos Islands, Virgin Islands etc.
+This is a category of citizenship that was created by the British Nationality Act 1981.
+Which outlines the rules for those connected with British Overseas Territories.
+The following are some of the countries known as the British Overseas Territories; Anguilla, Bermuda, British Antarctic Territory, Cayman Islands, Gibraltar, Turks and Caicos Islands, Virgin Islands etc.

-If you are not already a British national (overseas), you cannot apply to become one.
-But if you have a connection with a British overseas territory, you may be a British citizen, British overseas territories citizen or British overseas citizen.
+If you are not already a British overseas national then you cannot apply to be one.
+But if you have a connection with a British overseas territory you might be a British National (Overseas).

-British protected persons have limited rights in terms of living and working in the United Kingdom.
-They:
+British protected persons have limited rights in terms of living and working in the UK.
+Therefore, they can:

-British nationality law continues to remain as complicated as ever and surprisingly there are some people who are unaware of their eligibility of British Nationality.
-The authorities have the power to deprive people of their British nationality in certain circumstances, which brings an open challenge that we can help you with.
+British nationality law continues to remain as complicated as ever.
+Therefore surprisingly there are some people who are unaware of their British National eligibility.
+You should also be aware that authorities have the power to strip people of their British nationality.
+But only in certain circumstances.
+Something we can argue should it happen to you.

-If you wish to claim British nationality or require assessment, contact us today on 020 7242 1666.
-Our specialist immigration lawyers will guide you in the right direction and process the application for you.
+If you wish to claim British nationality or require assessment then contact us today on 020 7242 1666.
+Our specialist immigration lawyers will guide you through your application.